peterkinget/MOSbiusBook/5_sw_support/MOSbiusTools.md

 ### Manually

-  - You can create a connections file in your text editor by starting from [connections.json](https://github.com/peterkinget/MOSbiusCADFlow/tree/main/MOSbiusTools/MOSbiusTools/scripts/examples_connections/connections.json); for each *BUS* list the pcb pin numbers that need to be connected to it [(OTA example)](https://github.com/peterkinget/MOSbiusCADFlow/tree/main/MOSbiusTools/MOSbiusTools/scripts/examples_connections/connections_Miller_OTA_pin.json); let's assume you save it as `connections_my_circuit.json`.
+  - You can create a connections file in your text editor by starting from [connections.json](https://github.com/peterkinget/MOSbiusCADFlow/tree/main/MOSbiusTools/MOSbiusTools/scripts/examples_connections/connections.json); for each *BUS* list the pcb pin numbers that need to be connected to it [(OTA example)](https://github.com/peterkinget/MOSbiusCADFlow/tree/main/MOSbiusTools/MOSbiusTools/scripts/examples_connections/connections_Miller_OTA_pin.json).

 ### From an LTspice Schematic Using `cir_to_connections`